samchillcott/days-of-code-2020-september/log.md

 **Thoughts**
 - A few of my functions do more than one thing so have been looking at how I can break them down further which also enables unit testing.
 - A few of them involved interaction with the database so will start to look at mocking soon.

+### #daysofcode 19/9/20

+**Today's Progress**
+- Scrum: The art of doing twice the work in half the time.
+Getting myself more familiar with the methodology.

+**Thoughts**
+- Been recommended to check out Jeff Sutherland to get a better idea of scrum so I bought his book and watched a few vids.
+- Fascinating back story to JS (Planning and landing a jet during war, cellular evolution/cancer research etc) - love how he brought in knowledge and experience from other disciplines to solve his challenges.
+It's almost like sampling and influences in music production except with ideas and concepts.